AFM-analysis/nanite/docs/index.rst

 .. _index:

-nanite is a Python library for loading, fitting, and rating AFM force-indentation data
+Nanite is a Python library for loading, fitting, and rating AFM force-indentation data.
+This is the documentation of nanite version |release|.

 Documentation